code-desc/CoDesc/README.md

  *** add commands here for bpe ***

 # Tokenizer
 The tokenizers for source codes and natural language descriptions are given in the `Tokenizer/` directory.
 To use the tokenizers in python, `code_filter` and `nl_filter` functions will have to be imported from `Tokenizer/CodePreprocess_final.py` and `Tokenizer/NLPreprocess_final.py`.
-Moreover, two json files named `code_filter_flag.json` and `nl_filter_flag.json` will have to be present in the working directory containing the options to preprocess data.
+Moreover, two json files named `code_filter_flag.json` and `nl_filter_flag.json` containing the options to preprocess code and description data will have to be present in the working directory.
 These two files must follow the formats given the `Tokenizer/` folder.
 These flag options are also briefly described in the above mentioned json files.

 # Code Search
 During the initial setup described at [Quickstart](#quickstart), a forked version of [CodeSearchNet](https://github.com/code-desc/CodeSearchNet.git) is cloned into the working directory, and the preprocessed data of CoDesc will be copied to `CodeSearchNet/resources/data/` directory.
 To use the preprocessed dataset of balanced partition, clear the above mentioned folder, and copy the content inside of `data/csn_preprocessed_data_balanced_partition/` into it.